xinzhan/core-services.en/help/interface/solutions-core-services.md

 To get started in Analytics:

 1. Create your first Analytics report suite (data repository) using the steps described in [Getting Started with Adobe Analytics](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/home.html).
-1. Then, deploy Analytics code using [Launch, by Adobe](https://docs.adobe.com/content/help/en/launch/using/intro/get-started/quick-start.html).
+1. Then, deploy Analytics code using [Experience Platform Launch](https://docs.adobe.com/content/help/en/launch/using/intro/get-started/quick-start.html).

-Launch, by Adobe, is the next-generation of tag management and gives you a simple way to deploy and manage all the analytics, marketing, and advertising tags.
+Experience Platform Launch is the next-generation of tag management and gives you a simple way to deploy and manage all the analytics, marketing, and advertising tags.

 See also: